 Telehealth is also growing rapidly as more and more healthcare providers discover new ways to connect with coworkers and patients remotely.
 Healthcare IT facilitates the secure and efficient exchange of data between entities, giving organizations tools to collaborate from any physical location, even from home.
 The growth of telework and telehealth in the U.S. is resulting on an impact on work-from-home programs in healthcare, and specifically the revenue cycle.

 “Technology now allows people to connect anytime, anywhere, to anyone in the world, from almost any device.
 This is dramatically changing the way people work…”

 – Michael Dell, Chairman and CEO, Dell Corporation

 Growth of Work from Home in the U.S.

 Three out of five organizations in the U.S. now offer some form of telecommuting option for employees, according to a recent report from the Society of Human Resources Management (SHRM).
 Telework has grown by 103 percent since 2005, and nearly 4 million people in the U.S. now work from home.
 Approximately 25 percent of the workforce teleworks at some frequency, and 50 percent holds a job that is compatible with at least partial telework.

 More and more healthcare organizations are following the work from home trend for eligible revenue cycle roles such as scheduling, preregistration, insurance verification, billing and collections.
 The drivers behind this shift range from employee satisfaction and retention to cost reductions and increased productivity.

-In a recent survey of revenue cycle professionals conducted by Vyne, healthcare organizations fell into the following categories in their adoption of telework in the revenue cycle (Figure 1):
+In a survey of revenue cycle professionals conducted by Vyne® during a 3-part webinar series, healthcare organizations fell into the following categories in their adoption of telework in the revenue cycle (Figure 1):